 Drug abuse can have a devastating effect on families, workplaces, and communities.
 When you are not the addict, there are still things you can do to help resolve the crisis.
 Understanding the severity of addiction is a start.
 Being able to recognize an emergency and get the right type of help for a loved one in the throes of addiction can be invaluable to the situation.

-Our goal at 12 Keys emergency drug detox is to make your journey toward recovery as seamless as possible by removing obstacles which otherwise might stand in your way…
+Our goal at our emergency drug detox center in Florida is to make your journey toward recovery as seamless as possible by removing obstacles which otherwise might stand in your way…

 Expenses related to your treatment at 12 Keys Rehab are considered a cost of doing business.
 Prescriptions, all meals, activities, and most incidentals, including the gym, are also covered.

 When Is It Time For An Emergency Drug Detox?

 Addiction is a mental illness that seldom occurs by itself.
 In some cases, drug addiction progresses to a point where it triggers other mental issues: “Addiction changes the brain in fundamental ways, disturbing a person’s normal hierarchy of needs and desires.”
 Mood and anxiety disorders, for instance, are more prevalent in people addicted to drugs.

 In other cases, another mental illness precedes addiction.
 Drugs are sometimes used as an escape for the symptoms of that other illness, and then addiction follows.
 Either way, addiction is a big ball of yarn to unravel.
 There are no quick fixes, and every case is different.

 If you’re not sure your loved one’s drug use has reached the level of addiction, here are some signs to look for: